 A “no-cost extension” allowing funds to be carried over beyond year 4 requires a request with justification from the PI and a progress report.
 Extensions are limited to an additional 12 months unless there are exceptional circumstances.
 Requests must be approved by OVPR prior to the expiration of the EAR award.

-Letters of support (with 2-page limit per letter) should be uploaded as an attachment to the application in one inclusive PDF document.
-Alternatively, they may be emailed or faxed.
-Allow ample time to discuss with your chairs and deans the strength of your proposed initiative and how it aligns with the unit’s strategic priorities or is a new strategic direction that merits support.
+Applicants should allow ample time to discuss with their chairs and deans the strength of their proposed initiative and how it either aligns with the unit’s strategic priorities or is a new strategic direction that merits support.
 The number of required letters depends on the number of academic programs/units involved.
 Required letters include:

 - Two review panels will be established as follows:

-- One review panel with up to 8 tenured faculty will represent the physical and natural sciences.
+- One review panel with up to eight tenured faculty will represent the physical and natural sciences.
 The Associate Vice Provost for the Sciences will chair the review panel.

-- One review panel with up to 8 tenured faculty will represent the social sciences, humanities, and the arts.
+- One review panel with up to eight tenured faculty will represent the social sciences, humanities, and the arts.
 The Associate Vice Provost for the Arts and Humanities will chair the review panel.

 - One primary and one secondary reviewer will be assigned to each proposal.
 Their responsibilities will include developing a written review to be shared with the review panel prior to a meeting where the primary reviewer will present the proposal to panel members for discussion.